RoelantD/Workshop-Back-To-The-Future/README.md

 # 📚 Welcome to the Back to the Future AI Workshop: Your Guide to Predictive Sports Agents!

+## Quick links
+[Part 1 - Training your model in Azure Machine Learning Studio](/part-1/ [Part 2 - Integrate your model in an Agent using Azure AI Foundry Agent Service]

 🛠 Getting Started (15 mins)
 Before we dive into the future, let's quickly set you up:
 - Ensure your Azure account is active